A flashforward from the interior dimension:

 jaw-dripping pleas before the results of the test.

 Oh prayer alight!
-Summon the cycle of vicious
+To summon the cycle of vicious

 affection— the hissing of thickets and crackling of